XiayeBolo/folderpin-privacy/PRIVACY.md

 ## Technical Details

-For technically-minded users, here are additional details about FolderPin Pro's operation:
+For technically-minded users, here are additional details about FolderPin's operation:

 ### File System Interactions
 - The app modifies only file creation and modification dates using standard macOS file system APIs